 Good question!
 This is a common situation.
 Very often I access the sub-slab aggregate (the gravel layer beneath the floor) from outside.
 By drilling through the footer, below the floor level, I can access the gravel layer and install my pipe and fan.
 All this is done without going into the house.
 From inside one has to find a closet or utility space where a suction hole and pipe can fit.

 Are the fans noisy?

 No they are not, they're usually less noisy than the AC unit outside, although I have not measured it in decibels.
 I always try to install the fan away from bedrooms.
-If possible in the Attic, or outside, or above the garage.
+What you sometimes hear is the airflow coming from the pipe.
+If possible we install the fan in the Attic, or outside, or above the garage.

 .. and why does a fan have to be outside or in the Attic?

 Because the rubber couplings that are connected to the fan may dry rot and leek, and nobody will notice it.
 So therefore it's safer to have the fans outside or in the Attic above Living Spaces.

 Is it possible that a fan can draw from the ground surrounding the house and into the basement, actually increasing the radon levels?